Latest Findings from the National Self-Harm Registry Ireland

 The Registry Team

-Dr. Eve Griffin, Professor Ella Arensman, Conal Wrigley, Dr. Paul Corcoran, Niall McTernan, Sarah Nicholson and Data Registration Officers.
+Dr. Mary Joyce, Professor Ella Arensman, Conal Wrigley, Dr. Paul Corcoran, Dr. Eve Griffin, Niall McTernan, Sarah Nicholson and Data Registration Officers.

-For further information, please contact Dr. Eve Griffin, Manager of the National Self-Harm Registry Ireland, Room 4.28, Western Gateway Building, Room, University College Cork, Ireland.
+For further information, please contact Dr. Mary Joyce, Manager of the National Self-Harm Registry Ireland, Room 4.28, Western Gateway Building, Room, University College Cork, Ireland.

 Tel: +353 (0)21 420 5542